AdaCore/training_material/courses/rust_essentials/060_references/01_shared.rst

 :command:`reference: A`

 ------------------------------------------
-Automatic dereferencing for field access
+Automatic Dereferencing for Field Access
 ------------------------------------------

 - Use :rust:`.` for field access